dipanshugayakwad/Spotify-Dashboard/README.md

 - Add new visuals, rearrange elements, or modify colors and formatting.

 ## Screenshots 📸
-For screenshot of Spotify Dashboard please click on - Dashbaord.png file
+For screenshot of Spotify Dashboard please click on - "Dashbaord.png file"

 ## Contributing 🤝